Heteroscedastic Uncertainty Estimation Framework for Unsupervised Registration: Analysis of a naive approach

-Since directly solving for $p(z|I_f; I_m)$ is intractable, we approximate it using a variational approach, where the approximate distribution is parameterized by a neural network $q_{\theta}(z|I_f;I_m)$, which we termed as \textit{displacement estimator}.
-To minimize the distribution distance between our parameterized $q_{\theta}(z|I_f;I_m)$ and the real posterior $p(z|I_f; I_m)$, we compute the KL-divergence and arrive at the negative evidence lower bound:
+With this formulation, the main task is finding the displacement posterior $p(z|I_f; I_m)$ that will maximize the data likelihood $p(I_f; I_m)$.
+Since directly solving for $p(z|I_f; I_m)$ is intractable, we apply the variational approach to approximate it using a neural network $q_{\theta}(z|I_f;I_m)$.
+To minimize the discrepancy between approximate and real posterior distributions, we compute the KL-divergence and arrive at the negative evidence lower bound: